Generic Name: amphotericin B lipid complex (AM foe TER i sin B LIP id KOM plex)

 What other drugs will affect Abelcet?

-Abelcet can harm your kidneys, especially if you also use certain medicines for infections, cancer, osteoporosis, organ transplant rejection, bowel disorders, or pain or arthritis (including aspirin, Tylenol, Advil, and Aleve).
+Amphotericin B can harm your kidneys, especially if you also use certain medicines for infections, cancer, osteoporosis, organ transplant rejection, bowel disorders, high blood pressure, or pain or arthritis (including Advil, Motrin, and Aleve).

 Tell your doctor about all your other medicines, especially: